radiusmethod/kxd/docs/kxd_file_list.md

-## kxd file switch
+## kxd file list

-Switch kubeconfig
+List kubeconfigs

 ### Synopsis

-This allows for switching of your kubeconfig.
+This displays a simple list of your kubeconfigs.

 ```
-kxd file switch [flags]
+kxd file list [flags]
 ```

 ### Options

 ```
-  -h, --help   help for switch
+  -h, --help   help for list
 ```

 ### SEE ALSO